juswa005/Arduino-RC522-Rfid-Winforms-Integration-/README.md

 4. Configure COM port in Form1.cs if needed
    ![Arduino-IDE](Docs/Arduino-ide.jpg)

-> **Notice:** You can check the COM port here, this can be changed too be automatic later on.
+> **Notice:** You can check the COM port here, this can be changed to be automatic later on.
 6. Run the application (F5)

 ## Usage